alirezaalallah/stock-sample/README.md

 ```
 ###### Possible responses:
 `ACCEPT`: Create Stock successfully.
-`BAD_REQUEST`: Send invalid request to server (For example: Name of Stock which is required is aleady exist in database or Seding invalid data format,...)
+`BAD_REQUEST`: Send invalid request to server (For example: Name of Stock which is required is aleady exist in database or Sending invalid data format,...)

 ### Update existing Stock
 `METHOD`: `PUT`